Data investigation

 1. Use Rezdiffra — the only currently covered MASH-indicated therapy under the GI / NASH PDL category.
 Note: Rezdiffra and Wegovy have different mechanisms (THR-β vs GLP-1) and the prescribing decision depends on clinician judgment of fibrosis severity, comorbidities, and metabolic syndrome profile.

 2. Cash-pay Wegovy via NovoCare — $199-$349/month depending on dose.
-Patients with private supplemental income or FSA/HSA can pursue this route.
+Patients with private supplemental income or FSA/HSA can pursue this route; our cheapest semaglutide guide and GLP-1 pricing index benchmark the lowest cash prices.

 3. Appeal a denial with a hepatology letter referencing the FDA Wegovy MASH label expansion (August 2025) and arguing for case-by-case coverage.
 Success is uncertain because the PDL has no Wegovy MASH carve-out language to anchor against.